pulumi/docs/reference/programming-model.md

 ## Resource outputs {#outputs}

 Outputs are a key part of how Pulumi tracks dependencies between resources.
-Because the values of Outputs are not available until resources are created, these are represented using a special [`Output`][pulumi.Output] type which internally represents two things:
+Because the values of Outputs are not available until resources are created, these are described by a special [`Output`][pulumi.Output] type which internally represents two things:
 1. An eventually available value of the output
 2. The dependency on the source(s) of the output value